VinayaMSh/udacity-cicd/README.md

         python3 -m venv ~/.myudacityrepo
         source ~/.myudacityrepo/bin/activate
         ```
-  -  Install required dependencies, lint and test the code in the created virtual environment and run the application locally
+  -  Install required dependencies, lint and test the code in the created virtual environment by executing make all command.
+When it is executed without any errors, run the application locally
         ```
         make all